WordPress is an amazing CMS. Powering almost 39% of the web, the success, stability, and versatility of WordPress is

-Out of the many gallery plugins available, the Modula WordPress Gallery plugin is one of our favorites.
+Out of the many gallery plugins available, the Envira Gallery WordPress plugin is one of our favorites.

 It lets you create many types of galleries, alongside these features.

 - Create unlimited galleries

-- Multiple hovers, loading effects, and lightbox styles
+- Add multiple hover, loading effects, and lightbox styles

 - Add videos to galleries (pro version)

-Envira Gallery Lite is another fantastic alternative that you can use if you don’t prefer to use Modula Gallery.
+NextGEN Gallery is another fantastic alternative that you can use if you found that you didn’t like working with Envira.